davidchen003/react_basics/README_2.md

   );
   };
   ```
-- use Chrome Dev Tool **React Extension** (select Components instead of Console) to see teh App.js hook state reminder changes when you double click the tasks
+- use Chrome Dev Tool **React Extension** (select Components instead of Console) to see the App.js hook state reminder changes when you double click the tasks

 ## Template literals, conditional className